 Where do the Birchmont campers come from?

 In camp terminology, Birchmont has an extremely good “mix” of kids.
-Of course we draw many campers from the New York tri-state area, but we’re also home to children from over 20 states!
+Of course we draw many campers from the New York tristate area, but we’re also home to children from over 20 states!
 Campers come from as far west as California and Washington, as far south as Florida and Texas, as far North as Maine, New Hampshire and neighboring Canada.
 We are a non-denominational camp and like today’s global community Birchmont hosts several international families and campers.
 In fact, just under 10% of Birchmont’s community hails from Europe & Asia!
 These children travel great distances to join us in pristine New Hampshire each summer, known world-wide for superior weather, lakes and a COOL, DRY climate!
 For more detailed information about your campers’ specific group, please contact us.